ki-editor/ki-editor/docs/src/normal-mode/core-movements.md

 Keybinding: `f`

-This is my favourite movement, which is inspired by [Vim Easymotion](https://github.com/easymotion/vim-easymotion) and friends [^1].
+This is my favorite movement, which is inspired by [Vim Easymotion](https://github.com/easymotion/vim-easymotion) and friends [^1].

 It allows you to fly to your desired position (as long as it is within the screen), with just 4 keypresses most of the time.